geoapify/qgis-geocoder/README.md

 The goal was to create a plugin which depends only on libraries shipped with a standard QGIS installation - QGIS comes with a preinstalled Python environment, covering many common third party libraries including the `scipy` stack, `PyQt5`, and `pyqgis`.
-Thus, there was no need to set up a virtual environment. as my project interpreter I chose that preinstalled Python environment.
+Thus, it made sense to choose that same environment as the project interpreter instead of creating a virtual environment.
 On my Mac, using QGIS 3.28, the Python executable is located at `/Applications/QGIS.app/Contents/MacOS/bin/python3`.

-You may still wish to add `PyQt5` to your standard Python environment (or a virtual environment) so that the `pyuic5` CLI is covered by your Python path.
+You may still wish to add `PyQt5` to your standard Python environment (or a virtual environment) so that the `pyuic5` CLI is covered by your Python path - or append the path to `bin` of your QGIS default Python environment to your PATH variable.

 ### Creating the plugin's graphical user interface

-Theoretically, the default QGIS Python environment comes with all the libraries we need to build the plugin.
-However, that also requires solid familiarity with the `PyQt5` framework.
+The default QGIS Python environment comes with all the libraries we need to build the plugin.
+That also requires solid familiarity with the `PyQt5` framework.
 That framework is used to code the graphical user interface of the plugin (and everything else of QGIS).
-Being not familiar with `PyQt5` at all, we chose to create the GUI instead using [Qt Creator](https://www.qt.io/product/development-tools).
+Instead, we chose to create the GUI using [Qt Creator](https://www.qt.io/product/development-tools).
 This is how it works:

 1. Open the Qt Creator desktop app and create a GUI (window, or "dialog") using the graphical toolbox.
 Save results as a `<gui-file>.ui` file.
 2. Assuming that the file is in the current working directory of your terminal, parse it with
 ```bash
 pyuic5 -o <gui-file>.py <gui-file>.ui
 ```
-3. Inherit the class from `<gui-file>.py` side by side with the `QDialog` class and add functionality as needed.
+3. Create a new Dialog class by inheriting the class from `<gui-file>.py` side by side with the `QDialog` class and add functionality as needed.

-See the two examples shipped with this plugin, in submodule [geoapify_geocoder/gui](geoapify_geocoder/gui).
+Submodule [geoapify_geocoder/gui](geoapify_geocoder/gui) covers two such Dialog examples.
 The two `.ui` files have been created with `Qt Creator` and parsed with `pyuic5` to the corresponding `.py` files.
 File [dialogs.py](geoapify_geocoder/gui/dialogs.py) is the result of the last step.